National 2nd Amendment Advocate

 Being dyslexic, I struggled through school but was able to graduate from Emory University in Atlanta with degrees in Political Science and History.
 I was also privileged to study Economics and Politics at University of Oxford in Oxford, England.
 My academic challenges uncovered an inability to accept failure as an outcome.
 Rather than embrace the notion that my condition limited my abilities, I strove to always find a way to accomplish my assignments or other goals.
 Understanding the importance of teamwork to offset my deficits greatly contributed to my achievements.
 These struggles with the seemingly impossible have served me well and have had a terrific impact on where I have gone and what I have been able to accomplish.

-I have been a small business owner for 15 years.
-I focus on team development within my business so employees can succeed and customers can get a genuine experience.
+I was a small business owner for 18 years.
+I focused on team development within my businesses so employees could succeed and customers could get a genuine experience.
 I also chose to give back to the program that gave me so much in my youth by serving as a longtime District Boy Scout leader and twice as a District Commissioner in two different districts.
 I am very proud of the quiet work I was able to complete behind the scenes to improve the program for over 2,000 youths and 400 leaders during my tenure.
 I am an avid shooter and a constant student of the shooting sports who has attended Thunder Ranch and Gunsite many times, studying several self-defense disciplines.
 I proudly served as a sworn auxiliary officer in the Colorado Mounted Rangers, Colorado’s oldest law enforcement agency.

 But of all the adjectives and titles I have earned, I am most proud of these - husband and father.
 My wife is my partner in raising our son and in several business ventures.
 Frankly, I could not do what I do without her.
-She supports my service to the members of the NRA, but she also holds down the fort as I am often on the road in service to the members.
+She supported my service to the members of the NRA, but she also holds down the fort as I am often on the road continuing my grassroots advocacy.
 She is also my editor and chief council.
 She is my pillar and the single most important person in my life.
 Our love has grown as we have ventured further into this adventure we call life.
 We have had two sons, one of whom died in 2006, and he is a constant reminder of how precious life is.
 Two years later we were blessed with another boy who continues to astound us with his spirt, intelligence and zest for life.
 He has recently decided to begin shooting, and I am looking forward to many years of adventures with him on and off the field.

 Friends are the family I choose, and I have been very lucky to share my time on this earth with them.
 Some I have known my entire life; others I have met at conferences or on the range.
 Still others were forged in the impossible and improbable tasks I have grappled with.
 They are all the family who are not my blood but for whom I would give my own should they need it.